sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 [Maali](https://github.com/Provisdom/maali) is a Clojure library, built on the excellent [clara-rules](http://www.clara-rules.org/) library. clara-rules is an implementation of forward-chaining rules with truth maintenance.
 Maali adds some functionality which I found useful for R-cubed:

-1. clara-rules defaults to using Clojure `defrecord`'s (essentially typed Java objects) to represent fact data.
-Maali uses Clojure maps, with [Clojure spec](https://clojure.org/guides/spec) used to define fact "types" and perform runtime validation. spec provides more flexible validation than the simple struct-like type constraints of a `defrecord`, and we use it throughout our code for other purposes.
-Spec doesn't play well with `defrecord` either.
-2. clara-rules defines rules as Clojure `var`'s via the `defrule` macro, and groups them under Clojure namespaces.
+1. clara-rules defines rules as Clojure `var`'s via the `defrule` macro, and groups them under Clojure namespaces.
 Maali allows collections of rules to be defined under a single `var` with a `defrules` macro.
 Correspondingly, session creation in clara-rules specifies the namespaces containing the rules included in the session, while in Maali you just provide the rule collection vars.
 The same applies to queries, e.g. `defquery` -> `defqueries`.
 (Aside: I think this choice was mostly a matter of personal preference, though it may have facilitated dynamic reloading of rules in ClojureScript, a la figwheel.)
-3. Maali provides some specific tooling around R-cubed for wiring up data flow, creating requests, handling responses, and dealing with cancellation.
+2. Maali provides some specific tooling around R-cubed for wiring up data flow, creating requests, handling responses, and dealing with cancellation.
-4. Maali provides a base set of rules for maintaining logical consistency of requests/responses.
+3. Maali provides a base set of rules for maintaining logical consistency of requests/responses.
+4. Maali was written with spec'ed Clojure maps as the representation of fact entities.
+It is possible that it could be adapted to use `defrecord`, which may be somewhat faster.

 The Clojure DSL used to define rules and queries in Maali is largely the same as that in the underlying clara-rules, so most of the [clara-rules documentation](http://www.clara-rules.org/docs/firststeps/) applies.
 Differences will be highlighted in the code examples below.